RobinFrugte97/FDND-task-aggregator/README.md

 # task-aggregation
-Aggregates the all tasks and task descriptions from organisation fdnd-task
+Aggregates all tasks and task descriptions from organisation fdnd-task

 ## Usage
 Install needed packages and fire up the script using: